Ictp/Repozer/README.md

 There are some things that you should notice:
 - Results pagination has been disabled and results are limited to 5000 (you can change this behaviour by yourself by looking into code)
-- You can add/edit indexing by editing repozeIndexer.py and createRepozeCatalog.py

 HTTP_API.PY